 Social Policy takes you right to the heart of some of the most hotly debated social issues of our time and addresses the controversial questions discussed by the media, the public and he government.
 Our course was ranked 4th in the UK in terms of student satisfaction with teaching (Guardian league tables 2017) and will open up a range of rewarding careers in areas such as the criminal justice system, housing, NHS authorities, the police, local or central government, social enterprise and the voluntary sector.

 I have gained so much knowledge over the past year and I know it will help me in my field of work

 Throughout the course, there’s a strong emphasis on student participation and consultation, and you’ll learn to approach policy issues in a rational, analytical way.
 You’ll go on visits, and we’ll bring in experts who’ll inform – and perhaps challenge – you with their experiences.
-They’ll also engage you in debates about ethical and academic issues.
+For example, the Cambridge County Council Youth Offending team lecture on the course and even get students to take part in a mock trial.
+Our experts will share their experience with you and engage you in debates about ethical and academic issues.